wonkyoc/data-curation/README.md

 # Guideline

-Step 0: Please use `/p/alpha/{data.bin, data.idx, data.txt}`.
-The following steps require
+Step 0: Please use in our dept project `/p/alpha/{data.bin, data.idx, data.txt}`.
+Currently, `/p/alpha` is available for Prof. Lin, Wang, Choe.
-A LOT OF TIME to produce.
+The following steps require A LOT OF TIME to produce.
 The size of data is about 140GB and it contains web, wiki, and various.
 `data.txt` contains a magic number.

 ```